Projects

 These are some of KurrawongAI's recent projects:

-Vocabulary system establishment for South Australia's Department for Energy and Mining
+Vocabulary system establishment for SA's Department for Energy and Mining

 This is an example of a common government vocabulary establishment project.